The Bankrate promise

 While some market-based investments are lower risk than others, if you have your money in the market – stocks, bonds or funds, for example – it can go down sometimes, exposing you to loss.

-And if you’re in dire need of cash, for example, to make a mortgage payment during this crisis, many lenders are willing to be more flexible and work with you right now.
+And if you’re in dire need of cash, for example, to make a mortgage or payment during this crisis, many lenders are willing to be more flexible and work with you right now.
+Many banks are also stepping up to waive fees and help consumers stay on track with their personal loans despite losses in income.

 How consumers can stay protected from these scammers